aspose-cells/Aspose.Cells-for-Python-via-.NET/Examples_GridJs_Python_Net/readme.md

 run main.py to start the web server

-It shall be started at http://127.0.0.1:2022
+It shall be started at http://localhost:2022

 If you have any questions or need help,

 please feedback to the following website https://forum.aspose.com/c/cells/9

+## Step to run in docker

+docker build -t gridjs-demo-python .

+docker run -d -p 2022:2022 gridjs-demo-python

+open browser and enter the url:http://localhost:2022/

-## reference js lib used in the demo project:
+## Reference js lib used in the demo project:
 jquery.js    v2.1.1

 jquery-ui.js v1.12.1